microsoft/react-native-windows-samples/docs/native-modules-async.md

     }
   }
 ```
-However, since v0.64 this method would end up with `System.Exception: Invalid window handle`.
+However, starting with react-native-windows 0.64, this method would end up with `System.Exception: Invalid window handle`.
-So to avoid that, we need to wrap this call with the `UIDispatcher.Post` method.
+Since the `FileOpenPicker` API requires running on the UI thread, we need to wrap this call with the `UIDispatcher.Post` method.

-> **Note:** `UIDispatcher` is available via the `ReactContext`, which we can inject through a method marked as `ReactInitializer`:
+> **Note:** `UIDispatcher` is available via the `ReactContext`, which we can inject through a method marked as [`ReactInitializer`](native-modules-advanced.md#c-native-modules-with-initializer-and-as-a-way-to-access-reactcontex)
 > ```cs
 >  [ReactInitializer]
->  public void Initialize( ReactContext reactContext )
+>  public void Initialize(ReactContext reactContext)
 >  {
 >    context = reactContext;
 >  }
 >```